 App Store Reviews

 App Store or Google Play reviews are feedback left by users that show up in your app's app store listings.
 Like your app's rating, these reviews can positively or negatively impact your app store ranking.
-Unfortunately users who are disappointed with your app are 33% more likely to rate or review your app than users who are satisfied with your app, according to a 2015 Apptentive report.
+Unfortunately users who are disappointed with your app are 22% more likely to review your app than users who are satisfied with your app, according to a 2016 Apptentive report.
 That means that app reviews tend to show more of a negative bias.
 It's important to keep your reviews as positive as possible because 4 out of 10 app users think of app store reviews as "equally or more trustworthy than personal recommendations," as a 2015 Apptentive survey indicates.